My favorites for your home coffee bar!

 Electric Gooseneck Tea Kettle – When you decide to make the dive into manual brewing, you have to have the right tool to brew with.
 The gooseneck tea kettle allows a controlled water pour so you don’t over-saturate your coffee grounds too fast.
 It’s also very handy to have on your bar so you don’t have to run back and forth to the stove!

 Brown Cone Coffee Filters – Cone coffee filters work best in modern auto-drip coffee makers.
 The brown ones are unbleached, which won’t affect the taste of your coffee, unlike white coffee filters which can affect the flavor of your coffee.

 Every home coffee bar needs a convenient way to take coffee on the go!

 BrüMate – Easily my favorite travel mug for several reasons.
-It keeps coffee hot/warm for at least 3 hours (great for early morning road trips), magnetic top closure, and screw on cap that’s fully adjustable if you’re right or left handed.
+It keeps coffee hot/warm for at least 3 hours (great for early morning road trips), has magnetic top closure, and a screw-on cap that’s fully adjustable if you’re right or left-handed.
 Grab a 15% off link here for your own hot toddy cup, cocktail cup, can cooler, wine cup, and more!

-Simple Modern – This is hands down my favorite water bottle.
-The straw reaches to the bottom and it’s all easy to wash.
-These are durable and keeps liquid cold for HOURS.
+Simple Modern – One of my favorite water bottles.
+The straw reaches the bottom and it’s all easy to wash.
+These are durable and keep liquid cold for HOURS.
 Warning, the 32 ounces doesn’t fit in a cup holder but they are great for backpacks!